Euro zone bond yields dip, market torn between COVID-19 caution and reflation

 By Dhara Ranasinghe

-LONDON, Jan 11 (Reuters) - Euro zone bond yields dipped on Monday, with German borrowing costs off last week's five-week highs, on expectations that monetary stimulus will remain in place for some time as the bloc confronts a new variant of the coronavirus.
+LONDON, Jan 11 (Reuters) - Most euro zone bond yields dipped on Monday, with German yields holding below recent five-week highs, on expectations that monetary stimulus will remain in place for some time as the bloc grapples with a new variant of the coronavirus.

 Borrowing costs in the euro area have risen at the start of the new year as last week's Senate runoff results in Georgia boosted expectations for more fiscal stimulus under President-elect Joe Biden, triggering a jump in U.S. Treasury yields.